smlng/pycayennelpp/README.md

 ## Getting Started

 PyCayenneLPP does not have any external dependencies, but only uses builtin functions and types of Python 3.
-At least Python in version 3.4 is required.
+At least Python in version 3.6 is required, though Python 3.4 will do, 3.6 is the minimal officially supported version.

 Since version 1.2.0 MicroPython is supported, and published as a separate package under `micropython-pycayennelpp`.